Isabel Capeloa Gil

+Isabel Maria de Oliveira Capeloa Gil (Mira, Mira, 22 July 1965) is a Portuguese academic.
+She is the 6th Presidente of the Universidade Católica Portuguesa, appointed by the Congregation for Catholic Education on 26 September 2016, at the proposal of the Grand Chancellor of the institution, D. Manuel Clemente, 17th Patriarch of Lisbon.
+She took office on 28 October 2016.
+On 23 October 2020, Isabel Capeloa Gil was reappointed President of the Universidade Católica Portuguesa for the 2020-2024 term.
+On 15 November 2024, she began a third term as President, for the four-year period 2024–2028, by decision of the Grand Chancellor of the Universidade Católica Portuguesa, D. Rui Valério.

 Biography

 Having grown up in China (Macao), Isabel Gil has a special interest in researching issues of diversity and conflict and has structured her work around the exploration of the disciplinary boundaries between literature, the arts and other disciplines.
 She is an advocate of international education.

-The main projects that marked her first mandate as Rector of Catholic University of Portugal, between 2016 and 2020, were: the development of the project of national strategic interest between Catholic University of Portugal, the American biotechnology company Amyris, Inc. and the Portuguese State, with a value of 42 million euros; the accreditation of the first Integrated Master's degree in Medicine, at a non-state University; and the development of the new infrastructures of the headquarters of Catholic University of Portugal - Campus Veritati.
+The main projects that marked her first mandate as President of Universidade Católica Portuguesa, between 2016 and 2020, were: the development of the project of national strategic interest between Universidade Católica Portuguesal, the American biotechnology company Amyris, Inc. and the Portuguese State, with a value of 42 million euros; the accreditation of the first Integrated Master's degree in Medicine, at a non-state University; and the development of the new infrastructures of the headquarters of Universidade Católica - Campus Veritati.

-Isabel Capeloa Gil founded the Strategic Alliance of Catholic Research Universities (SACRU) in 2017, an alliance between the Catholic University of Portugal and seven Catholic Universities (U. Ramon Llul, U. Sacro Cuore, Australian Catholic University, Boston College, PUC-Rio de Janeiro, PUC-Chile, Sophia University).
+Isabel Capeloa Gil founded the Strategic Alliance of Catholic Research Universities (SACRU) in 2017, an alliance between the Universidade Católica portuguesa and seven Universidades Católicas (U. Ramon Llull, U. Sacro Cuore, Australian Catholic University, Boston College, PUC-Rio de Janeiro, PUC-Chile, Sophia University).

 In 2018, she was elected the first woman President of the International Federation of Catholic Universities and was responsible for the strategic plan "A Global Voice for a Common Future" and founder of the task force for women's leadership of Catholic Universities.

 Isabel Capeloa Gil is a Member of the Board of Trustees of the Global Federation of Competitiveness Councils (GFCC) (2021).

+In July 2022, she joined the Advisory Board of the Portuguese Diaspora Council.

+In August 2022, Isabel Capeloa Gil was re-elected President of the International Federation of Catholic Universities.

+In September 2022, she joined the Board of Trustees of Europaeum.

+On 28 July 2025, she was elected President of the Strategic Alliance of Catholic Research Universities (SACRU).